nedbat/pyhurry/basics.rst

 Program text
 ============

-In Python, block structure is indicated entirely by indentiation: white space matters!
+In Python, block structure is indicated entirely by indentation: white space matters!
 No braces, no begin/end.
 This is unconventional and controversial, but you get used to it.
 For example, a simple function definition looks like
 this: